cpplibv/libv/LIBV-TODO.md

-libv.ui: align_vertical for string2D in pickers | Well, the algo was fool proof and it just works libv.ui: container child anchor_parent, anchor_target and size are general concept and every component should have them -> eliminates child storage issues (for now) AND grid anchor_content is also here libv.ui: property size / anchor libv.ui: layout_line should support anchor | invalidated as the two alignment basically already solves the use-cases libv.ui: property size / anchor access, and inherited property access | manual, it will do but for now libv.ui: Rename BaseComponent to CoreComponent libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets
+libv.ui: align_vertical for string2D in pickers | Well, the algo was fool proof and it just works libv.ui: container child anchor_parent, anchor_target and size are general concept and every component should have them -> eliminates child storage issues (for now) AND grid anchor_content is also here libv.ui: property size / anchor libv.ui.layout: anchor should be a general property, when a component placed somewhere beside unused space single enum which of the 9 corner should it use libv.ui.property: layout properties: size / anchors (+padding) (+?merge cells) | can size + anchor be generalized? | yes and padding too libv.ui: layout_line should support anchor | invalidated as the two alignment basically already solves the use-cases libv.ui: property size / anchor access, and inherited property access | manual, it will do but for now libv.ui: Rename BaseComponent to CoreComponent libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets libv.ui: Improve layout pass 1 information channel: doLayout1 should use the return channel instead of member cache libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits (in string_2D)

 --- STACK ------------------------------------------------------------------------------------------